capiaas/potree-docs/docs/source/Contents/Sidebar.rst

    :align: center

-Potree viewer provides several tools for measurement.
+Capia 3D provides several tools for measurement.
 This tool set consist of 12 elements.
 It also has controls for showing or hiding the resulting measurement labels.

 Measurements are performed by use of left clicking the mouse on the desired points and right clicking is needed to terminate